Xiao Yi (politician, born 1962): Career

 Xiao was born in Ganzhou, Jiangxi, in May 1962.
 After the resumption of college entrance examination in 1978, he entered Gannan Normal College (now Gannan Normal University), where he majored in Chinese.
 After graduating in 1981, he became a teacher.

 After a short period of teaching middle school students at Chongyi Middle School, he entered politics in Chongyi County.
 In October 1992 he was promoted to become deputy magistrate of Shanghang County.
 In March 1995 he was promoted again to become deputy party chief.
 He was deputy party chief of Longnan County in January 1996, but having held the position for only five months.
 In 1996, after Ruijin was upgraded to a county-level city, he became the first mayor, concurrently holding the deputy party chief position.
 In January 2001, he was elevated to party chief, the top political position in the city.
 He concurrently served as vice mayor of Ganzhou since June 2003.
 He served as deputy director of the Beijing Office of Jiangxi Provincial Government in November 2006, and one year later promoted to the director position.
 In April 2015, he was transferred to Fuzhou and appointed party chief.
 In January 2018, he rose to become vice chairman of the Jiangxi Provincial Committee of the Chinese People's Political Consultative Conference.

 Downfall

 On May 10, 2021, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On November 12, he was expelled from the Communist Party and dismissed from public office.

 On 29 December 2022, he stood trial for bribery and abusing his powers at the Hangzhou Intermediate People's Court in east China's Zhejiang province.

 The public prosecutors accused him of abusing his multiple positions between 2008 and 2021 in Jiangxi to seek favor on behalf of certain organizations and individuals in engineering contracting, project development, and job promotions.
 In return, he accepted money and property worth more than 125 million yuan ($17.98 million).

+On August 22, 2023, he was sentenced to life imprisonment for bribery by the Hangzhou Intermediate People's Court.
+He was also deprived of his political rights for life, and had his personal properties confiscated.